brigisroy/work/README.md

 # work
-daliy report and logs done in Internship at mobius365
+Daliy Report and logs done in Internship at Mobius365